 Average adult size: 3 – 5 inches (7 – 12 cm)

 4. Chinese Hillstream Butterfly Loach

-Due to its relatively small size, it is possible to keep this fish with cherry shrimp.
+Due to its relatively small size and peaceful nature, it is possible to keep this fish with cherry shrimp.
 Although it might eat a few of their shrimplets.
 Shrimp are particularly good tankmates in larger aquariums where they can find areas of lower water flow.

 Average Adult Size: 2.5 – 3 inches (6.5 – 7.5 cm)

 5. Royal Farlowella

 Despite its size, Royal Farlowella will get along with all our small fish and shrimps in your aquarium.
 It is possible that larger specimens will eat very small shrimp.
 However, many aquarists keep the Royal Farlowella with their shrimp colonies with no problems.